metisjs/metis-ui/src/components/notification/index.en-US.md

 `notification.config(options)`

-> When you use `ConfigProvider` for global configuration, the system will automatically start RTL mode by default.(4.3.0+)
+> When you use `ConfigProvider` for global configuration, the system will automatically start RTL mode by default.(+)
 >
 > When you want to use it alone, you can start the RTL mode through the following settings.